- A cash exercise, or

 A cashless exercise can be designed to cover only the exercise cost of the shares for which you need to purchase, the tax liability you will incur on the exercise of your shares, or both.
 The choice of how many shares you wish to buy and hold and how many shares to buy and sell might depend on the exercise price of your shares and the current fair market price of the stock.

 Now that you understand some of those details, let’s take a moment to understand what this all means:

-- A cashless exercise is precisely what it sounds like – you do to use any cash to exercise your stock options.
+- A cashless exercise is precisely what it sounds like – you do not use any cash to exercise your stock options.
 You use a portion of the value of your stock options to exercise the rest.

-- A cashless exercise, as we have illustrated, doesn’t maximize or minimize the number of shares you own outright.
+- A cashless exercise may not maximize or minimize the number of shares you own outright.
 With a sell-to-cover cashless exercise, you likely end up “somewhere in the middle.”

 - You may still own a concentrated position in the company’s stock, but it will not be as concentrated as it would be had you performed a cash exercise.

 - If you have incentive stock options, then a cashless exercise may still lead to the alternative minimum tax, but that tax may be lower than that of a cash exercise.

 What Next with a Cash or a Cashless Exercise

 In a simple form, the decision on whether to do a cash or a cash exercise may boil down to whether or not you have enough cash on hand to cover the cost of an exercise and hold?

 If you said yes, then ask this follow-up question: Do you want to use that cash to buy and hold shares of company stock?